 Justice Institute Camosun Equivalent

+CR110B Resolving Conflic t BUS 215

-CR110B Resolving Conflict in the Workpl
+in the Workplace

 14 hours elective credit BUS 217

 Local Government Management Association of BC

 Intermediate Certificate Program in Local Government Administration

 This program has been developed by the Local Government Management Association of BC, in co-operation with Camosun College.
 The purpose of this program is to provide a standard educational program by which LGMA members and other municipal employees throughout BC can upgrade their academic qualifications and advance their administrative skills.